fmrtl73/pxdocs/content/key-management/kubernetes-secrets/pvc-encryption-using-CSI/_index.md

 You can encrypt your volumes by specifying the encryption key in a Kubernetes secret.
 This secret can be same as the one created to host the authentication token.
 Using this method, you can handle both authentication and encryption together, and multiple PVCs referring to this storage class will use the same secret for encryption.

-#### Step 1: Create a kubernetes secret that contains the passphrase used for encrypting the Portworx volume
+#### Step 1: Create a Kubernetes secret that contains the passphrase used for encrypting the Portworx volume

 Enter the following `kubectl create secret generic` command, specifying your own passphrase in `mysecret-passcode-for-encryption` which will encrypt the PVC: